Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 Meant are runners and sport addicts, who like to go beyond their borders.
 Every single citizen seems gradually to get infected by the marathon virus.

 Women in high heels and plateau shoes

 Age doesn’t matter – especially not for Lisbonese women, when it comes to dangerously high heels.
-Whereas the female citizens wouldn’t notice that about each other, foreigners would notice that straight away, when walking around the city center the first time.
+Whereas the female citizens wouldn’t notice that about each other, foreigners would straight away, when walking around the city center for the first time.

 Of course it’s understandable, that young girls want to appear sexy and there is not more sexy about a girl’s outfit, than high heels stretching their legs, but grannies?
 Seriously?